 1. Determine what you would like to happen to your accounts.
 Do you want your personal accounts closed after death?
 Would you like family members to make updates for friends and family on your behalf?
 Do you have digital collection (such as books, movies, or music) you would like to saved and/or passed to someone?
 These are important questions to ask yourself.

 2. Include your wishes in your will or a trust.
 Once you have determined what you would like to happen to your accounts, you will need to provide instructions for your survivors.
 This will help them execute your wishes.

 3. Catalog your Digital Assets.
 Make a list of your online accounts and their corresponding passwords and bestow it upon someone you trust, such as a family member or your attorney.
 You can also have this information stored in a safe deposit box (though you must be sure to keep the information updated).
 It can also be beneficial to upload digital copies of important documents.

 Perhaps these topics never crossed your mind, but that’s why it’s important to rely on the professionals.
-The estate planning experts at Danna & Associates in Staten Island can help ensure you are adequately covered.
+The estate planning experts at Danna & Associates, PC in Staten Island can help ensure you are adequately covered.